-Start working on your lightest areas first in order to develop the forms in your subject matter.
+Start working on your lightest areas first to develop the forms in your subject matter.

-You can use shading techniques like stippling, cross-hatching, hatching, or scribbling to develop different tonal values.
+To develop different tonal values, you can use shading techniques like stippling, cross-hatching, hatching, or scribbling.
 [If you want to find out more about shading techniques you can read my article on How To Start Drawing]

-Your lightest areas are the areas you are actually building up with your white pencil/pencil.
-The dark areas (or shadows) will be the black paper that you have left untouched.
+Your lightest areas are the areas you build up with your white pencil/pencil.
+The dark areas (or shadows) will be the black paper you left untouched.

 You can’t erase

 This is partly true.
-When you are drawing in pen or colored pencil it is very difficult to neatly and cleanly erase the marks off the black paper surface.
-I like to start my drawings with a light lead pencil outline in order to get accurate form and proportion before I start layering the white/colored pencil/pen.
+When drawing in pen or colored pencil, it is very difficult to neatly and cleanly erase the marks of the black paper surface.
+I like to start my drawings with a light lead pencil outline to get accurate form and proportion before I start layering the white/colored pencil/pen.

 I recommend using a 2B lead pencil because the lead core is soft and you don’t have to apply a lot of pressure on the page to make a mark – this also means it is a lot easier to erase if necessary.

-If you are working in white charcoal, it is a lot easier to erase areas of charcoal off the black paper.
-Just remember to always work with a light pressure using gentle strokes.
+If you are working in white charcoal, it is easier to erase charcoal areas off the black paper.
+Just remember to always work with light pressure using gentle strokes.

 Remember where your light source is coming from